hedeninge/pytime/README.md

 # pytime
-Using systemd to trigger code repeatedly.
+## Using systemd to trigger code repeatedly.

+---

+### Also see .env.pytime
+for configuration options.